Canop/prompter/README.md

-A single web page helping you define your bash prompt.
+A single web page helping you define your bash or zsh prompt.

 It's live at [https://dystroy.org/prompter](https://dystroy.org/prompter).